olunov/enhanced_button_link/README.txt

 Configuration form to control:

- - Which button styles (types) options are be available in widget and formatter.
+ - Which button styles (types) options are available in widget and formatter.

  - Which styles options (style, size, status and target) will be available in the widget, so it would be possible to override default settings defined in